BeckmannundPartnerCONSULT/DocumentationTree/other_versions/Word_Tree/readme_Word_Tree.txt

 This file contains VBA-code to copy in Word docm for the interactive-dynamic table of contents in do it yourself manner.

+4. Word_Tree.docm

+This file contains a tree in VBA Word.